GreenPal

 GreenPal is an online freelancing platform that connects landscapers to clients in the United States.
 The company is based in Nashville, Tennessee and was founded in 2012.
-GreenPal's business model was inspired by Uber, Airbnb and Lyft.
+GreenPal's business model was inspired by Uber, Airbnb, and Lyft.
 As of January 2020, the company operated in 45 states and had approximately 1 million users.

 History

 GreenPal was founded in April 2012 by Bryan M. Clayton, Gene Caballero, Zach Hendrix, and Ross Brooks.
 Clayton, Caballero, and Hendrix had previously worked together in the landscaping industry, and they noticed that the demand for same-day lawncare was growing.

-Clayton cited Uber and Airbnb as his inspirations for the company, stating that "If people were going to allow strangers to sleep in their own beds (in the case of an Airbnb), then they have to be open to allowing others to help them get better lawn care."
+Clayton cited Uber and Airbnb as his inspirations for the company.
 In order to encourage brand loyalty, GreenPal began offering complimentary treats and customized notes for homeowners with pets.

 In 2016, three of the founders needed to obtain a $250,000 loan and personally guarantee it to buy out a fourth founder who was going through a divorce.
 Using the company's earnings, they settled the loan in about 18 months.
 From 2016 to 2017, GreenPal expanded its operations, and launched in several new cities such as Atlanta, Houston, and Marietta.
 According to Naples Daily News, the company generated nearly $5 million in revenue in 2017.

 In 2019, GreenPal extended its operations to cities such as Minneapolis–Saint Paul, Detroit, San Diego, and Spokane, Washington.

-In January 2020, the app was used by a reported 150,000 vendors, and 1 million homeowners.
+In January 2020, the app was used by a reported 150,000 vendors and 1 million homeowners.
 That same month, the company expanded its snow removal service to Greater Boston.
 GreenPal has been cited as an example of economic "vaporization", wherein physical products can be replaced by information technologies.
 The introduction of apps like GreenPal has reduced the need for homeowners to purchase landscaping equipment, much as Uber diminished the need for individuals to own cars.